-This book is for 3 to 8 year olds.
-It is based on a true story but shows all the animals and wild-life that are part of a child’s life when they grow up in the Australian Bush.
-With illustrations of many of the wildlife unique to Australia, children learn about kangaroos and wallabies, goannas and echidnas, kookaburras and platypi.
-These are all found around the homes in North Queensland where four year old Abby lives.
+E-books for 3 to 8 year olds.
+It is based on a true story.
+But it shows all the animals and wild-life that are part of a child’s life when they grow up in the Australian Bush.
+The illustrations show the wildlife unique to Australia.
+So children learn about kangaroos and wallabies, goannas and echidnas, kookaburras and platypi.
+These are all found around the homes in North Queensland where four year old Abby lived at the time.

 Printed copies of the book are available from Amazon.

 This book portrays almost a hundred years of life in the North West of England.
 It shows the changes from the First World War to the 21st century.
 It covers the life of a Lancashire lady born in 1915 who lived to 2012.
 Consequently it shows the way life changed from the terraced homes of industrial mill workers to life in a new millennium.
 The story goes from the depression of the 1920’s to the Second World War.
 We see the post second world war era of austerity, Finally we move on to the more prosperous times in the late 20th century.

 There were many changes from the narrow facet of life in the back streets to travelling widely and experiencing much – a social and family history.
 Click on the link above to preview the e-book for ipad on Blurb publications.
 A pdf version is also available from Blurb publications.

 Click on the Kindle Link.
 Simplfied Laws of Bridge – Kindle

 A local bridge club I joined asked me if I would direct movements for them.
 There is a shortage of Bridge Directors as club level.
 I had directed previously at another club but although willing to help felt my knowledge of the Laws of Bridge needed to be improved and updated.
 This was because it was over fifteen years since I had directed.
 I began by using a Word Processor to write out the laws of the most common calls to the table for the Director.
 Eventually this became a booklet of the simplified rules of Bridge.
 It is a condensed version of the regulations.